TolinSimpson/Unity-GitHub-Build-Automation/GitHub_Build_Pipeline/README.md

 ### DMG Creation Issues

+**⚠️ Important: If your DMG files fail to open on Mac, see the [macOS DMG Troubleshooting Guide](MACOS_DMG_TROUBLESHOOTING.md) for detailed solutions.**

+Common issues and quick fixes:

 **Problem**: DMG workflow fails to trigger **Solutions**:
 1. Verify GitHub repository URL and token are configured